Dynamic and Static Energy Efficient Design of Pinching Antenna Systems: Numerical Experiment

 \section{Numerical Experiment}

 We next validate the proposed designs through numerical experiments and compare it against the baseline.
-Unless stated otherwise, $K=6$ users are randomly and uniformly distributed within a rectangular service region of size $D_x=50$ m and $D_y=20$ m, centered at $[\frac{D_x}{2}, 0, 0]$.
+Unless stated otherwise, $K=6$ users are randomly and uniformly distributed within a rectangular service region of size $D_x=50$ m and $D_y=20$ m, centered at $[{D_x}/{2}, 0, 0]$.
 The waveguide is aligned along the $x$-axis, deployed at a height of $a = 3$ m, and covers the entire service area.
-The parameters of the simulation setup are summarized as follows: carrier frequency is $f_{\rm{c}}=28$ GHz, effective refractive index is $i_{\rm ref}=1.4$, circuit power is set to $P^{\rm{cir}}=0$ dBm, grid search resolution is $Q=10^4$, minimum inter-antenna distance is set to $\Delta={\lambda}/{2}$, and noise variance a is $\sigma_{k}^2=-90$ dBm.
-In iterative algorithms, user transmit powers are initialized as $P_k^{\rm{in}}={P_0}/{K}$, the power-splitting coefficients are set to $\delta_n=0.5$ for $n\in[N]$, and the initial locations of pinching elements are uniformly distributed along the waveguide as $x_n=(n-1){D_x}/{N-1}$.
+The parameters of the simulation setup are summarized as follows: carrier frequency is $f_{\rm{c}}=28$ GHz, effective refractive index is $i_{\rm ref}=1.4$, circuit power is set to $P^{\rm{cir}}=0$ dBm, grid search resolution is $Q=10^4$, minimum inter-antenna distance is set to $\Delta={\lambda}/{2}$, and noise variance is $\sigma_{k}^2=-90$ dBm.
+In iterative algorithms, user powers are initialized as $P_k^{\rm{in}}={P}/{K}$ for a total power $P$, the splitting coefficients are set to $\delta_n=0.5$ for $n\in[N]$, and the initial pinching locations are uniformly distributed, i.e. $x_n=(n-1){D_x}/{N-1}$.
 For comparison, we evaluate the proposed coupling-length–tunable \ac{pass} against a baseline configuration where all antennas employ a fixed power-splitting coefficient of $\delta_n=0.5$ for $n\in[N]$.

 {\figurename} {\ref{Figure_EE_Convergence}} illustrates the convergence behavior of the proposed algorithmic scheme for both dynamic and static designs under different numbers of antenna elements $N$.
 As observed, the EE increases with the number of iterations and converges to a stable value, confirming the convergence and effectiveness of the proposed methods.
 Moreover, the dynamic design achieves considerably higher EE than the static design.
 This observation is intuitive, as the dynamic approach adaptively optimizes the antenna placement within each coherence interval.